 To do this…

 First, check your software antivirus and firewall and make sure that an exception is made to allow Deluge connectivity.
-For example, in Windows, go to the Windows Firewall, then Inbound and Outbound rules, and make sure that Deluge is set to “Allowed”, if not create a new rule.
+For example, in Windows, go to the Windows Firewall, then Inbound and Outbound rules, and make sure that Deluge is set to “Allowed”.
+If there is no such rule, you’ll need to create a new one.

 An easy way to enable port forwarding in Deluge is making sure that UPnP is enabled under “Network extras”.